jirban/jirban-jira/README.md

 2. Run `npm test` which runs the client-side test suite.
 We don't have a huge amount of tests, but have attempted to at least test the most important/tricky areas.
 This step is only really necessary if you are modifying the UI, and not if your main purpose is to build the plugin for deployment in Jira.

 ### SDK
 These commands happen from the root folder of the project (i.e where `pom.xml` is located).
 I normally use one window for running the server instance and another to package the project.
+Stopping and starting the server takes a lot of time.

 1. Run `atlas-debug`.
 This builds the plugin, starts up the Jira instance, and deploys the plugin into it.
 2. Once you change something, and want to deploy it into Jira, run `atlas-package`.
 This builds the plugin again, and deploys it into the running Jira instance we started in the previous step.